Geskywalker/starter-hugo-research-group/content/contact/contact.md

   columns: '1'
 ---

-If you are interested to take part or would like to have more information please get in touch with us!
+If you are interested to take part or would like to have more information please get in touch!
 You can email or call us, the details are below.